chiefkeef29/experiment-2/README.md

 Various operations can be performed on lists such as adding elements using append() and insert(), extending lists using extend(), modifying elements, and applying built-in functions like len(), max(), min(), and sum() for data analysis.

-Due to their flexibility and ease of use, lists are widely used in Python programming. conclusion:In this experiment, the concept of lists in Python was studied.
+Due to their flexibility and ease of use, lists are widely used in Python programming.

+conclusion: In this experiment, the concept of lists in Python was studied.
 Various list operations such as creation, indexing, slicing, and use of built-in functions were performed successfully.
 This experiment helped in understanding how lists can be used to store and manipulate multiple data values efficiently.